Martin Goodson

 The Hidden Art of Spiritual Transformation

-While the spiritual world may or may not be real, the way humans have bargained with these powers have many common features.
+The spiritual world may or may not be real but the way in which humans have bargained with these powers has remained consistent for millennia across many different cultures.
+Martin investigates what this can teach us about how to approach Buddhist practice.

 The sense that we are subject to greater powers in the world has filled humanity with both awe and terror, which have been, and still continue to be, personified.
 Whilst it may be true that the forms of divinity are the product of imagination, what they point to is quite real in experience.
 Little wonder then that we have always sought to strike a bargain with this ‘otherness’, these powers which we instinctively feel to be shaping and guiding us and the world around us.
 There are several ways of relating to something; as an equal, as a superior or as an inferior and there are several sub-categories within these three divisions.